Understanding Home Detox from Opiates

 Relapse prevention is the top priority in early recovery when individuals are most vulnerable.
 For this reason it is advised that, along with a treatment program, the individual participate in a recovery support group, such as N.A., A.A., or SMART Recovery.
 All of these steps—detox, active treatment program, and peer support—are stepping stones towards a new life in recovery.

-Kinkaid Private Care Coordinates Medical Home Detox from Opiates
+Kinkaid Private Nursing Care Coordinates Medical Home Detox from Opiates